Skip to content

 Yet, even if some breeds are more nimble, trainers say any dog can learn the basics like sitting and staying.
 It just might take them longer to catch on.

-The key is knowing what your pooch is built for and how to motivate him.
+The key is knowing what your pooch is built for and how to motivate them.

 But keep in mind that the smartest dogs often don't make the best pets.
 Your job is to find a breed that suits your lifestyle and to focus on bringing out the best in your dog.